JoGSal/J-fleet/docs/Using Fleet/fleetctl-CLI.md

    --help, -h        show help (default: false)
 ```

+### Notice: No Centralized Logging

+   Please note that there is no centralized logging until you activate separate logging infrastructure.
+Logs are currently stored on the device.
+Configure your logging infrastructure to centralize logs for better management and analysis.

 ## Authentication

 This section walks you through authentication, assuming you already have a running Fleet instance.
 To learn how to set up new Fleet instance, check out the [Deploy](https://fleetdm.com/docs/deploy/introduction) section or [Building Fleet locally](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/Building-Fleet.md) docs.

 ### Login